Greenstand/greenstand-documentation/general/operations/onboarding/general-guidelines-and-code-of-conduct.md

 # General Guidelines & Code of Conduct

+Please be familiar with all the policies and guidelines - the full list can be found here: [here](https://drive.google.com/file/d/1XBqU8I5PW_5aSHKXRXnjUPWc1bh8iroP/view)

 ### **Confidentiality Clause**

 Respecting the privacy of our clients, donors, members, staff, volunteers and of Greenstand itself is a basic value of Greenstand.